-Note: all screenshots from this tutorial are taken from Adobe Illustrator CC 2022.
+Note: all screenshots from this tutorial are taken from the Adobe Illustrator CC version.
 Windows or other versions can look different.

 Using the Knife Tool to Cut Objects

 You can cut or divide any vector shapes using the Knife tool.
-If you want to cut a shape from a raster image, you’ll need to trace it and make it editable first.
+If you want to cut a shape from a raster image, you’ll need to trace the image and make it editable first.

 Step 2: Choose the Knife tool from the toolbar.
 You can find the Knife tool under the Eraser Tool.
 There isn’t a keyboard shortcut for the Knife tool.

 Draw through the shape to cut.
 You can make a freehand cut or straight cut.
 The path you draw will determine the cut path/shape.

 Note: If you want to separate the shapes, you must draw through the entire shape.

 If you want to cut in a straight line, hold the Option key (Alt for Windows users) while you draw.

 Step 3: Use the Selection Tool (keyboard shortcut V) to select the shape and edit it.
 Here I selected the top part and changed its color.

 You can also separate the parts you cut.